 Welcome to day three of CS First Storytelling.

-Welcome to Day 3 of CS First Storytelling!
-Today you will build a story set on a stormy day while you learn about two important computer science concepts: randomness and looping.
+Today, you will build a story set on a stormy day, while you learn about two important computer science concepts, randomness and looping.

-How would you program the computer to decide when to play rock?
-Or when to play scissors?
+How would you program the computer to decide when to play Rock, or when to play a Scissors?

-To program a game that is completely unpredictable, you need randomness!
+To program a games that is completely unpredictable, you need randomness.

-The art of "being random."
-Now it sounds easy, but being random is actually really hard.
+Now it sounds easy, but being random's actually really hard.

-I took a smoke alarm.
-A smoke alarm contains a lovely little radioactive source.
+I took a smoke alarm, and a smoke alarm contains a lovely little radioactive source.